 Subject (tenors) above CS (basses).

 The initial semi-quaver motives are again heard in the coda, now faster than at the beginning and creating a sense of breathless urgency.
-Whether this is an indication of the increasing pace of life with the multitude of things we have to contend with, or an insistence upon the need to take regard of God’s message (or, indeed both) we do not know.
+Whether this is an indication of the increasing pace of life with the multitude of things we have to contend with, or an insistence upon the need to take regard of God′s message (or, indeed, both) we can only guess.

 As in the first recitative, the ending is in the form of a melodic arioso.
-The upper strings are silent, allowing the bass voice to articulate clearly the repeated prayer ‘protect us, dear God’ (from the hypocrites).
+The upper strings are silent, allowing the bass voice to articulate clearly the repeated prayer ′protect us, dear God′ (from the hypocrites).
 Each phrase begins with a rising interval as though reaching up towards the throne of the Lord.
-The singer is gently nudged along by the quaver bass line but here the harmonies are logical and firmly rooted in strong contrast to the disjunct progression of the opening four bars.
-There is peace and potency in God’s protection from dissenting hypocrites.
+The singer is gently nudged along by the quaver bass line but here the harmonies are logical and firmly rooted, in contrast to the more disjunctive progression of the opening four bars.
+There is peace and potency in God′s protection from dissenting hypocrites.

 The tenor aria is the only movement set in the minor mode and at first sight of the text, one wonders why.
-The core of the verse is a plea for faith and truth to act as the foundation of our lives on earth----our true hearts should govern our external actions for indeed this is what makes us like God and the angels.
-The choice of two oboes d’amore as obbligato instruments accentuates the resigned, almost doleful quality of the movement.
+The core of the verse is a plea for faith and truth to act as the foundations of our lives on earth----our true hearts should govern our external actions for indeed this is what brings us to God and the angels.
+The choice of two oboes d′amore as obbligato instruments accentuates the resigned, almost doleful quality of the movement.